liliaguillet/echoedge/Doc/user.rst

 Before change the path in *segment_anything_run.py* of the checkpoint for SAM.
 After you can run *run_all.py* look for the results.

-TEP 1 = Before running the example, ensure the following:
+*STEP 1 = Before running the example, ensure the following:

 (i) Python environment :